Thank you, Madam Chair.

 I'll speak English.

-Mr. Beasley, you did mention your perception of the study was about the impact of local museums in the community.
+Mr. Beasley, you mentioned your perception of the impact of local museums in the community.
 I haven't had the chance to visit the Vancouver Maritime Museum.
-Actually, some of us will be going to the Junos in Vancouver, which are on March 24, 25 or 26—I can't remember—so if you want to invite us, please forward that to the clerk, and we'll do as much as we can to see your venue.
+Actually, some of us will be going to the Junos in Vancouver, which are on March 24, 25, or 26—I can't remember—so if you want to invite us, please forward that to the clerk, and we'll do as much as we can to see your venue.

 I wanted to ask you, Ms. Reinhardt, whether you think the museum has played a key role in the vitality that you can sense in the area, on the waterfront.
-It is the most human-scale, lively wharf or harbour area I've seen, and you are right in the centre of this.
-Did you play a key role in this?
-I can see you had many prizes about 20 years ago, so I guess you've always been very popular, and now the site actually needs to be a little more renewed and fresher.
+It is the most human-scale, lively wharf or harbour area I've seen, and you are right in the centre of it.
+Did you play a key role in this vitality?
+I could see that you had many prizes about 20 years ago, so I guess you've always been very popular, and now the site actually needs to be a little more renewed and fresher.
 Am I right to say that?